Buettner-Maik/caafa-stream/README.md

 ## Structure of the Repository

-additions - additional code not part of framework that was used for the experiments and plots
+additions - additional, messy code not part of framework that was used for the experiments and plots

-data - the preprocessed datasets that were used for the runs
+data - the datasets that were used for the runs

 osm - core code